STEPS TO GETTING A TEXAS REAL ESTATE LICENSE

 TREC regulates education providers (the real estate schools) and licensees.
 TREC created the pre-licensing course material prospective agents are required to learn in order for a real estate license to be issued.

-The education providers deliver and administers the courses according to TREC guidelines.
-Once all the courses have been completed, take the state exam.
+The education providers deliver and administer the courses according to TREC guidelines.
+Once all the courses have been completed and you have filed your application and received your notice from TREC, schedule your the state exam.

 PearsonVUE is the testing service chosen by TREC to administer the state licensing exam.